 It’s that notion of social responsibility that runs through the film, and seems part of that intricate planning from its original conception.

-“We were working very closely with ManKind UK, who is the leading male domestic abuse charity in the country and there was a lot of work involved with them in the initial stages of writing,” says Karen.
+“We were working very closely with ManKind UK, who is the leading male domestic abuse charity in the country and there was a lot of work involved with them in the initial stages of writing The Silent,” says Karen.

 “I had no idea about the sheer volume of men that this is happening to.
 And as a writer and as a director I needed to make sure that this was true to the issue.”